udacity/create-your-own-adventure/english/alchemy/alchemy.md

 the high-score currently is or how many you will need on your adventure?

 The creation process gets quicker and quicker each time you practice the ancient art of alchemy.
 Your skills improve.
-However, on the fifth run, the coin has an air anomaly in its centre.
+However, on the fifth run, the molten metal moves  to the edges of the mold as if blown by air.

-You hold the malformed coin up to to light and study it moving backwards and forwards - studying its imperfection - a ring like shape.
+You hold the malformed coin up to to light and study it, moving backwards and forwards.
+You realize that what appeared to be an imperfection is actually a pleasing ring-like shape.

 You slip the ring over your finger and ...